Shannon spoke at our Sustain Farm Supper on June 10, 2017 to over 200 people.

-In my time living outside in Santa Cruz, I had accumulated a total of 36 drunk in publics, 16 smoking in a no-smoking zone, and a plethora of other City Code violations.
+In my time living outside in Santa Cruz, I had accumulated a plethora of non-violent offenses.

 It is illegal to sleep outside at night in most of the United States, so unless you’re hidden quite well, the police will show up and write you a ticket, and this occurred much more frequently than any other charge with me.